skylight-hq/skylight.digital/_blog_posts/five_pifs_join.md

 redirect_from:
   - /blog/five-former-presidential-innovation-fellows-and-18f-cofounders-join-skylight/
 content_type: BlogPosting
-image: /img/blog/five_pifs_join/welcome.png
+image: /img/blog/five_pifs_join/welcome.svg
-image_description: A welcome sticky note near a computer.
+image_description: Two employees welcoming a new member of the team to the company.
 image_display: true
 order: 400
 tags: [people and culture, sean johnson]